 Two vehicles were traveling along the road from Taral to Edge behind them.
 He cursed as he realized he hadn’t issued an explicit command to watch the roads and thought again he needed to swap out the existing AI.

 “Go into stealth,” he said.

 The windows went dark, and the road was displayed in night-vision.
 The road ahead and behind him was clear of abandoned and crashed vehicles.

 “Send two drones up, one to check the road ahead, the other to get a visual on those cars.
 Tell me if those two get any closer.”

-It was possible the cars behind them didn’t belong to the cadre he encountered in Taral, but after the day he’d had, Avril doubted it.
+It was possible the cars behind them didn’t belong to the cadre he’d encountered in Taral, but after the day he’d had, Avril doubted it.

 The drones clicked and whirred, and then they were gone.
 A second later, two separate display boxes appeared on the windscreen with feeds from their night-vision cameras.

-The road ahead looked free of people, but five klicks ahead several cars had smashed into each other and been pushed partially off the road.
+The road ahead looked free of people, but five klicks ahead several smashed and abandoned vehicles were clustered together in a pileup that was partially off the road.